bokkypoobah/BokkyPooBahsTokenTeleportationServiceSmartContract/README.md

 ## How It Works

-This example will be explain the results from the testing script and testing results.
+This example will explain the results from the testing script and testing results.
 Note that the computed hashes will differ in the testing results because new token contract addresses are created in each testing session.